Seymour Duncan Pearly Gates coil splitting will provide you with great new tone options, and the modification is completely reversible.

 Now take the Red and White wires that we soldered together in Fig 2 and solder them to Tab 5 on the Push-Pull pot.
 (Fig 6)

-Solder a wire from Tab 6 to the back of the Push-Pull pot.
+And finally, solder a wire from Tab 6 to the back of the Push-Pull pot.

-And now, you are finished!
+So now, you are finished!

-Note: If you find that the coil is splitting when the Volume knob is pushed-in instead of pulled-out, move the Ground wire from Tab 6 to Tab 4.
+Note: If you find that the coil is splitting when the Volume knob is pushed in instead of pulled out, move the Ground wire from Tab 6 to Tab 4.

-Seymour Duncan Pearly Gates coil splitting Summary
+Seymour Duncan Pearly Gates Coil Splitting Summary

 When the Volume knob is in the “pulled-out” position, your guitar signal will travel through the first coil, starting at the Black wire, but this time it will exit through the new ground wire that you installed, coming from Tab 6 of the switch.
 In this case, your signal doesn’t go through the second coil, because your pickup is “split.”